swiftlang/swift-evolution/proposals/0516-iterable.md

     self.iterator = iterator
   }

-  @lifetime(&self)
+  @_lifetime(&self)
   public mutating func nextSpan(maximumCount: Int) -> Span<Iterator.Element> {
 	// It may be surprising to some readers not used to Swift's ownership
 	// model that currentValue is a stored property, not just a local variable.
-	// This is because currentValue must be storage owned by the BorrowingIteratorAdapter
+	// This is because currentValue must be storage owned by the adapter
 	// instance, in order to return a span of its contents with the specified lifetime. currentValue = iterator.next()
 	// note Optional._span is a private method in the standard library